 Of course, once you have your furniture, you’re going to want to spend a few evenings outdoors enjoying the fruits (and vegetables) of your labour.

 String lights are an affordable way to light up your space and create ambience – you can even get solar-powered lights to keep your electric bill in check.
-You can find various options at The Source, where BCAA Members save up to 20% on regular-priced items online and in-store.
+You can find various options at The Source, where BCAA Members save up to 20% online and in-store.

 Stay warm (while staying safe!)

 Barbeques and fire pits are a great addition to any larger outdoor patio space - barbeques for grilling delicious meals and fire pits to stay warm on cooler evenings (and for making s'mores!).

 If you are going to add heat sources, it’s important they aren’t too close to your home and kept in an area where people won’t accidentally bump into them or knock them over.
 You can surround fire pits with seating and keep the BBQ area well lit to make sure it’s always visible.
 Of course, you should always keep a fire extinguisher handy, just in case.